virejdasani/virejdasani/README.md

 (Click the last link to go the my website where you can download these)

 ### Mobile:

-ELECTRIFIED
+- ELECTRIFIED

 ### Mac, Windows, Linux:

-ELEVATE
+- ELEVATE

 ### Windows, Linux

-PONG
+- PONG

 ## Apps I've made:
 (All of theses are published on the Google PlayStore)

-CONVERT TO EVERYTHING
+- CONVERT TO EVERYTHING
-Virtual Dice Roller
+- Virtual Dice Roller
-Bill/Check Splitter
+- Bill/Check Splitter
-Voice to text converter
+- Voice to text converter

-## OpenSource:
+## Some of my most popular Open Source projects:
 (On my Github page)
-FizzBuzz-EVERYTHING - A Github repo with the FizzBuzz program in a whole lotta languages!
+- FizzBuzz-EVERYTHING - A Github repo with the FizzBuzz program in a whole lotta languages!
-Alexis - Your Personal Robot Butler (Formerly: Jarvis)
+- Alexis - Your Personal Robot Butler (Formerly: Jarvis)

 ## Programming languages I know: